-with Georgina Turner, Sara Mills, Isabelle van der Bom, Laura Coffey-Glover and Laura L. Paterson (forthcoming 2018) Opposition as victimhood in media debates about same-sex marriage.
+with Georgina Turner, Sara Mills, Isabelle van der Bom, Laura Coffey-Glover and Laura L. Paterson (2017) Opposition as victimhood in media debates about same-sex marriage.
 Discourse and Society.
 29(2).

 A summary of this paper can be found via the Discourses of Marriage Research Group blog.

 In this paper, we take a queer linguistics approach to the analysis of data from British newspaper articles that discuss the introduction of same-sex marriage.
 Drawing on methods from CDA and corpus linguistics, we focus on the construction of agency in relation to the government extending marriage to same-sex couples, and those resisting this.
 We show that opponents to same-sex marriage are represented and represent themselves as victims whose moral values, traditions, and civil liberties are being threatened by the state.
 Specifically, we argue that victimhood is invoked in a way that both enables and permits discourses of implicit homophobia.

 This work emerges from the Discourses of Marriage Research Group.